dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

 | Logistic Regression Three                                                                                                                                  | 0.765    | 0.736  | 0.796     | 244           | 48              |

 ## Visualze Best Model and Explain Usefulness
-The final step was visualizing the results of the best model and explaining how the model could be utilized in a hospital setting for both....
+The final step was visualizing the results of the best model and explaining how the model could be utilized in a hospital setting for both ...